 Composition is hard

 Composing CRDTs into larger structures (e.g., a CRDT map of CRDT counters) requires careful analysis.
-The merge semantics of the container interact with the merge semantics of the contents in subtle ways that can break convergence guarantees.
+The merge semantics of the container interact with the merge semantics of the contents in subtle ways that can break convergence assumptions.

 No undo